prysmaticlabs/documentation/website/docs/advanced/builder.md

 import BuilderPng from '@site/static/img/builder.png';

 :::caution

-This guide is for advanced Prysm Users and there are risks with using a Custom Builder
+This guide is for advanced Prysm Users to configure their client for the purposes of extracting MEV.
+There are risks to using a builder and may result in missed rewards, missed proposals, censored transactions, omitted transactions, and even slashing when used incorrectly.
+The Prysm team does not provide guidance on which builders/relays are recommended but lists are available for you to make judgement on based on your own values.

 :::

-TODO: explain MEV and what builders are
+The following guide explains the options to configure the Prysm client to use a [custom builder](https://docs.flashbots.net/flashbots-mev-boost/block-builders) via a [relay](https://docs.flashbots.net/flashbots-mev-boost/relay).
+This configuration is accomplished through flags and settings used on the validator client as well as the beacon node, and will NOT cover how to run your own relay,builder,mev-boost.

 ## Builder Configuration